 You might want to know why you should pick countertop blenders.
 Well, here are the features.

 - Large Capacity: Counter top blenders, unlike any other blenders in the market, come with a large capacity.
-Meaning, you get to put large cubes of ice, fruits or whatever solid object you want to turn into a liquid (unless it's wood or metal), these blenders have got all the space you need.
+Meaning, you get to put large cubes of ice, fruits or whatever solid ingredient you want to turn into a liquid (unless it's wood or metal), these blenders have got all the space you need.